Sampling-Free Diffusion Transformers for Low-Complexity MIMO Channel Estimation: Conclusion

 \section{Conclusion}

-This work proposes a novel sampling-free DiT for low-complexity MIMO channel estimation, termed SF-DiT-CE.
-By leveraging the initial LS estimate, SF-DiT-CE achieves accurate channel estimation with only a single NFE, thereby eliminating the iterative reverse sampling inherent in existing diffusion-based estimators and substantially reducing inference latency.
+This work proposed a novel sampling-free DiT for low-complexity MIMO channel estimation, termed SF-DiT-CE.
+It achieves accurate channel estimation with only a single NFE, thereby eliminating the iterative reverse sampling inherent in existing diffusion-based estimators and substantially reducing inference latency.
 Experimental results demonstrate that SF-DiT-CE consistently outperforms state-of-the-art methods in estimation accuracy and exhibits strong robustness under train-test distribution shifts.
+Establishing rigorous theoretical guarantees for the proposed framework is left for future work.